hbayindir/railgun/README.md

 # Railgun

-Railgun is a very simple tool to send emails using [Mailgun](https://www.mailgun.com) e-mail sending service.
+Railgun is a very simple tool to send emails using [Mailgun](https://www.mailgun.com) email sending service.

 ## Dependencies